 Examples of royalties and information on the taxation of minerals are included in: Fiscal Framework (2011). (pdf document)

 There is public consultation before any Mining Leases or Licences are issued.

 Two other main permits are required before a new mineral development can be started.
 These are:

-Planning Permission under the Planning and Developement Acts, and an Integrated Pollution Prevention and Control Licence for all but small developments of non-metallic minerals.
+Planning Permission under the Planning and Developement Acts, and an Integrated Pollution Control Licence for all but small developments of non-metallic minerals.
 An Environmental Impact Statement must accompany applications for developments involving the extraction of minerals under the Minerals Development Acts.
 The consent of the Minister for Communications, Energy and Natural Resources is also required to make a valid Planning Application for such minerals.

 Current Mining Data

 EMD collects annual production data for barite, coal, copper, gypsum, lead, mercury, pyrite, silver, zinc.
 These provide consistent series for production since 1965 when the Tynagh mine opened.
 While care has been taken in compiling the figures no responsibility can be accepted for any errors.
 All metal tonnages are reported as contained metal in concentrates.
 Minerals are reported as gross weight.
 To access the data as an Excel spreadsheet, click here.
 Historical data prior to 1900 is available for coal and copper here.